rabbidave/LatentSpace.Tools/MCPHandshake.md

 5. Crucially: The service atomically consumes the token (e.g., deletes the state entry) and validates its expiry, user, tool, and parameter hash against the current request.

 ### Sensitive Operation & Proof Generation:
-1. If ephemeral token validation succeeds, the Remote MCP Service executes the sensitive operation (e.g., calls PayPal API) using the validated transactionId for idempotency.
+1. If ephemeral token validation succeeds, the Remote MCP Service executes the sensitive operation (e.g., calls [PayPal](https://developer.paypal.com/community/blog/paypal-model-context-protocol/) API) using the validated transactionId for idempotency.
-2. Cryptographic proofs are generated, bound to the transactionId.
+2. Cryptographic proofs (receipts) are generated, bound to the transactionId.
+Proofs may be digitally signed by the Remote Service.
 3. Results and the complete proof chain are returned securely to the Local client.
-4. Local client validates the cryptographic receipts.
+4. Local client validates the cryptographic receipts (e.g., verifying signatures using pre-registered user public keys or service public keys).

 ### Handshake Termination:
 1. The Ephemeral Transaction Token is already invalidated/consumed (Step 4).
 Timed-out tokens expire naturally via TTL in the state store.